jtsuvile/git-tutorial/step_2_working_with_existing_repository.md

    * _commit_ your change to the repository `git commit -m "added file X"`

 3. Share your change with others
+So far your changes have all happened on your own computer.
+This next bit enables you to save any changes you committed to GitHub, which will keep them backed up & you can share your progress with collaborators or lab members
+   * check to see that you've got the remote repository set with `git remote -v`
    * make sure your local version is the latest version by _pulling_ the latest version from the remote `git pull origin master`
    * _push_ your version to the origin with `git push origin master`
    * go check the repository online to see your changes